Siege of Hennebont: Background

 Brittany was a province of France.
 Although the dukes of Brittany were vassals of the French kings, they governed the duchy as all but independent rulers.
 Nevertheless, when the Hundred Years' War broke out in 1337 between France and England the Duke of Brittany, John III, fought alongside his feudal lord the King of France, Philip VI.
-John died on 30 April 1341, leaving a disputed succession: both his niece, Joan of Penthièvre, and his younger half-brother, John of Montfort, claimed the dukedom; Joan was married to Charles of Blois, a well-connected and militarily oriented French nobleman who was also a nephew of the King of France.
+John died on 30 April 1341, leaving a disputed succession: both his niece, Joan of Penthièvre, and his younger half-brother, John of Montfort, claimed the duchy.
+Joan was married to Charles of Blois, a well-connected and militarily oriented French nobleman who was also a nephew of King Philip.
 John had the stronger legal claim but the aristocracy and clergy knew little about him and mostly preferred Charles.
 John's support came mostly from the lower levels of society in the countryside, and the bourgeoisie in the towns.

-Starting in early June 1341 John seized most of the fortified places in Brittany and by mid-August had all but made good his claim to the duchy.
+Starting in early June 1341 John seized most of the fortified places in Brittany and by mid-August he had all but made good his claim to the duchy.
 Philip initially disregarded the situation but, correctly suspecting that John was negotiating with the English, had Charles declared the rightful heir on 7 September.
 The French king liked the idea of the new duke being related to him as it would bring the traditionally semi-autonomous province more firmly under royal control.
-He was willing to commit considerable military resources to achieve this and despatched an army, commanded by his eldest son, John, Duke of Normandy, to support Charles.
+He was willing to commit considerable military resources to achieve this and despatched an army commanded by his eldest son, John, Duke of Normandy, to support Charles.
 This led to the outbreak of the Breton Civil War.